 - heart irregularities

-Many foods contain potassium, and the kidneys are usually capable of reducing the excretion of potassium if the body is not getting enough.
+The kidneys are usually able to reduce the excretion of potassium if the body is not getting enough of the mineral.

 - persistent diarrhea

 - kidney issues